LayrTeam/Engineering-Career-Framework/README.md

 2. **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 3. **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
 4. **Evolves**: evolves the system to support future requirements and defines its SLAs
-5. **Leads**: leads the technical excellence of the system and creates plans to mitigate outages
+5. **Leads**: leads the technical excellence of the system and creates plans to mitigate risks

 #### People